A poor mountaineer, barely kept his family fed

 - Not-So-Imaginary Friend: One episode revolved around Granny trying to catch a "giant jackrabbit," which is actually a kangaroo that has escaped from the neighbors' place.

 - Obfuscating Stupidity: Played straight with Jed Clampett in that he isn't as simple as his speech and general appearance implies.
-Also subverted in one episode where officials believe that Jethro must be doing exactly this in an attempt to get out of been conscripted as they cannot believe that anyone could be as stupid as Jethro seems to be.
+Also subverted in one episode where officials believe that Jethro must be doing exactly this in an attempt to get out of getting conscripted as they cannot believe that anyone could be as stupid as Jethro seems to be.